-The mandate is to develop and more deeply explore the question of Christians' interactions with people of other faiths, in particular in interactions with Judaism; This takes place through academic work linked to research and participation in the dialogues that can be conducted in Jerusalem, short courses of both an academic and general educational nature, international courses, local programmes and development of local contacts.
+The mandate is to develop and more deeply explore the question of Christians' interactions with people of other faiths, in particular in interactions with Judaism; This takes place through academic work linked to research and participation in the dialogues that can be conducted in Jerusalem,

+The equalisation system aims to even out structural and financial differences between units in the Church of Sweden, thus creating the conditions for Church activities all over the country. short courses of both an academic and general educational nature, international courses, local programmes and development of local contacts.
 The Swedish Theological Institute (STI) held regular courses during the year, some run by the institute itself and others run by the Centre for Theology and Religious Studies (CTR) at Lund University.

-EOUALISATION SYSTEM
+EQUALISATION SYSTEM